 (9) precautions in transporting children (if applicable);

-(10) first aid and cardiopulmonary resuscitation (CPR) certification; and
+(10) first aid and cardiopulmonary resuscitation (CPR) awareness with a pediatric component; and

 (11) recognition and reporting of child abuse and neglect.

-K. Primary and substitute caregivers are required to maintain current first aid and CPR certification at all times.
-On-line first aid and CPR classes are not valid.
+L. Primary and substitute caregivers are required to obtain current first aid and CPR certification with a pediatric component prior to becoming registered and maintain this certification at all times.
+On-line first aid and CPR classes are not valid unless there is a hands-on component included.
+In-person requirements may be waived in case of an emergency.
 A caregiver cannot count more than four hours in first aid and CPR trainings toward their total hours of annual training requirements.

 (1) child growth, development and learning;